If you're looking to play Klondike solitaire, you'll love this free online version of the card game.

 This online card game follows the rules of Klondike solitaire which I outline below.

-To begin, click the Play Game link under the picture of the Klondike game at left.
+To begin, click the Small, Medium, or Large link or PLAY GAME button under the picture of the Klondike game at left.
 This opens the game in a pop-up window.

 Playing card games like Klondike solitaire may help your brain stay sharp.
 Card games tap into important brain skills like concentration, memory, and visual perception.